Unite Top

 A baler machine compresses and binds materials into compact, manageable bales for easy handling, transportation, and storage.
 Balers are commonly used in agricultural settings to compact hay, straw, or cotton into bales.

-They are also used in industrial applications to compress waste materials like paper, cardboard, plastic, and even metal for recycling purposes.
-The primary function of a baler is to reduce the volume of materials, making them easier to transport and store efficiently.
+Balers are also used in industrial applications to compress waste materials like paper, cardboard, plastic, and even metal for recycling purposes.
+Their primary function is to reduce the volume of materials, making them easier to transport and store efficiently.

 Key Differences